How would I become a non-religious pastoral carer?

 I’m not a Humanist UK member, can I still train?

-Our network members primarily provide support in hospitals, hospices, prisons, and universities.
-We also have increasing numbers moving into new settings, which include homeless charities, the emergency services, and the military.
+Our practitioners primarily provide support in hospitals, hospices, prisons, and universities.
+We also have increasing numbers moving into settings such as homeless charities, the emergency services, and the military.

 How is this service different from religious chaplaincy?